kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### Burlington, Vermont Public Transit Analysis

-* These series of data visualizations represent where Burlington services are located.
-Utilizing spatial distribution of the services, we determined which regions in Burlington are currently undeserved by the Burlington Bus System.
-Green Mountain Transit utilized the findings to create better bus routes within the city.
+* This series of data visualizations represent where Burlington services are located.
+Utilizing the services' spatial distribution, we determined which the Burlington Bus System currently undeserves regions in Burlington.
+Green Mountain Transit used the findings to create better bus routes within the city.

 [Mapping Essential Resources in the Greater Burlington Area via Local GMT Bus Routes](https://drive.google.com/file/d/1Hp5BMTz7gRHoaDwPTEz_XrJnomf24fLm/view?usp=sharing)